muellerberndt/legion/README.md

 Some possible extensions:

 - Auto-analysis when proxy implementation in scope is upgraded (see [example](extensions/examples/))
-- Prioritization targets based on daily events and EV
+- Prioritization of targets based on daily events and EV
 - Scan the codebases of bounties and assets for bugs
 - Endless possibilities...